jhohenstein/coursera-getdata-project/Codebook.md

 * activityId : the unique identifier for the activity the subject performed (e.g. WALKING, RUNNING, ...)
 * activityName : the text name for the activity.
-* subjectid : the unique identifier of the subject who performed the activity.
+* subjectId : the unique identifier of the subject who performed the activity.

 ## Numeric Variables